adnankarol/DrowsyDriverDetection/README.md

 ## Python Version

-The whole project is developed with python version `Python 3.7.7` and pip version `pip 19.2.3`.
+The whole project is developed with the python version `Python 3.7.7` and pip version `pip 19.2.3`.

 ## Contact
 In case of an error, feel free to contact me over Linkedin at [Adnan](https://www.linkedin.com/in/adnan-karol-aa1666179/).